Free Employee Engagement Survey Template to Boost Productivity

 Employees who feel appreciated are less likely to seek opportunities elsewhere.
 Moreover, these programs help to reinforce desired behaviors and values, aligning employee actions with organizational goals.
 By publicly acknowledging exceptional performance or milestones, recognition programs also inspire healthy competition and inspire others to strive for excellence.

-Within Cerkl’s research, some of the most popular topics for hospital employee newsletters are wins and team members.
-Material about recognizing and rewarding employees is not only a great way to make employees feel valued and appreciated, but also to increase engagement with internal communications.
+Some of the most popular topics for hospital employee newsletters are wins and team members.
+Material about recognizing and rewarding employees is not only a great way to make employees feel valued and appreciated, but also to increase engagement.

 Competitive Compensation and Benefits